udexon/DUNIIX/DU005_Big_Ideas.md

 Modify DOM --> create own web page --> DRRT --> Recommend to Others --> Increase Exposures and Sales

 DRRT = biggest DUAS app, revolutionize CUAS web

+- link to DRRT

+2. GoQ / CLC provides an open mechanism and platform to promote (like, upvote, downvote, etc.) or process (follow up, extract, modify, quantify, etc.) comments made in any social network or platform (or any object addressable with URI, including comments).

+- GoQ and CLC are two slightly different names describing similar concepts.
+Need to clarify / unify ??